plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 cv = .5/.1 = 5, variance = log(1+5^2) = 3.25809654, sigma = 1.80501982, mu = log(.1) - 3.25809654/2 = -3.93163336
 {% endcomment %}

-You can confirm that you calculated $\mu$ and $\sigma$ correctly by simulating, say, 10 million values from a Lognormal(mu, sigma) distribution and checking that the mean and standard deviation are 0.1 and 0.5, respectively:
+:large_blue_diamond: You can confirm that you calculated $\mu$ and $\sigma$ correctly by simulating, say, 10 million values from a Lognormal(mu, sigma) distribution and checking that the mean and standard deviation are 0.1 and 0.5, respectively:

     x <- rlnorm(1000000, mu, sigma)
     mean(x)